-The broad and enticing overview of neurobiology offered by this course has helped illuminate a variety of brain-related phenomena… and when offered the chance to explore a specific problem as the final project I was immediately drawn to something that has been affecting a dear friend for more than 5 years.
+The broad and enticing overview of neurobiology offered by this course and subsequent independent study has helped illuminate a variety of brain-related phenomena… mostly my own, since the subject is close at hand.
+But I am also fascinated by something that has been affecting a dear friend for more than 5 years.

 After being diagnosed with depression, she switched from 15 years of Prozac to the SNRI drug known as Effexor, and took it for a few months before finding the side effects so unpleasant that she decided to quit.
 This is a famously difficult drug to escape, and online forums are filled with nightmarish anecdotes… nicely summarized by this comment from a Reddit thread: